dasmiq/herodotus-historic-present/herodotus-historic-present.md

 (Hdt.
 6.40.1-2)

-The parallelism of ¿кфєє!..¿YEYÓve€ is made even more strikir.g by the repetition of the temporal phrase "three years before."
+The parallelism of ¿кфєє!..¿YEYÓve€ is made even more striking by the repetition of the temporal phrase "three years before."
 The historic present, it seems, does not stand in for one past tense so much as for past per jective aspect.
 In this conclusion, I differ from Smyth (1956: 422), who states that "Lie historical present may represent either the descriptive imperfect or the nar ative aorist" and with McKay (1974: 250) who asserts that "the historic present commonly occurs in circumstances in which the imperfect would be as appropriate as the aorist or more so."

 This dedication of the historic present to perfective, aristie events is not surprising in light of the earlier discussion of narrative grounding: Events told in the historic present, whether for the sake of vividness or decisive.ess, are inevitably on the main thread of the narrative.
 As has been shown, the aorist indicative is the normal tense for relating events on the main thread, while the imperfect provides the background.
-Therefore, any verb in the narrative foreground would have to have replaced the aorist.
-32 That the historic present
+Therefore, any verb in the narrative foreground would have to have replaced the aorist.[^32] That the historic present

 placing them in a coordinate structure.
 We should better translate this sentence by: "While the other was defending himself with he spear, he wounds..."

-32 De Jong (1991: 40) observes that the historic presents in the Euripidean messneger speeches are substituted more often for the aorist than the imperfect.
+[^32]: De Jong (1991: 40) observes that the historic presents in the Euripidean messneger speeches are substituted more often for the aorist than the imperfect.